-The key inputs in the underlying valuation model include free cash flows after tax that are based on contracted and projected income streams covering the remaining term of the sub-emphyteusis less operating expenses, the growth rate and discount rate.
+The key inputs in the underlying valuation include free cash flows after tax that are based on contracted and projected income streams covering the remaining term of the subemphyteusis less operating expenses, the growth rate and discount rate.

-We focused on this area because of the significance of the carrying value of the 'The Point Shopping Mall' in the Statement of the Financial Position, the revaluation surplus recognised in 2017 and the judgemental nature of the assumptions used in underlying valuation model, such as the growth rate and discount rate applied in the same model.
+We focused on this area because of the significance of the carrying value of 'The Point Shopping Mall' in the Statement of the Financial Position and the judgemental nature of the assumptions used in the underlying valuation model, such as the growth rate and discount rate applied.